 Like Rampage, Tecmo Bowl, and WWF Wrestlemania were a good opportunity to learn how to win and lose without being a jerk.
 If you were a jerk, people wanted to play with you less.
 I didn’t get an NES until midway through 1988, so if I wanted to play before that, I had a great incentive to be someone who wasn’t annoying to play with.

-Co-op games like Contra (reviewed by me here) and Super C, Teenage Mutant Ninja Turtles II: The Arcade Game (reviewed here), and the Ikari Warriors series (reviewd here) —particularly the single-screen variety common in the 8-bit era, where one person’s progression could accidentally kill the other player (a situation hilariously updated in the New Super Mario Bros series)—required, well, cooperation.
-You had to be aware of how what you did affected your partner and the overall strategy and not always put yourself first.
+Like Contra (reviewed by me here) and Super C, Teenage Mutant Ninja Turtles II: The Arcade Game (reviewed here), and the Ikari Warriors series (reviewed here) —particularly the single-screen variety common in the 8-bit era, where one person’s progression could accidentally kill the other player (a situation hilariously updated in the New Super Mario Bros series)—required, well, cooperation.
+You had to be aware of how what you did affected your partner and the overall strategy, and not always put yourself first.

-Alternating multiplayer games like Super Mario Bros series, Double Dragon (the NES version), Paperboy (whose insane difficulty I’d forgotten until I tried to replay it a couple years ago), and the very strange Q*Bert, taught patience and sharing since there was a fair amount of waiting and watching the other player(s).
+Like Super Mario Bros series, Double Dragon (the NES version), Paperboy (whose insane difficulty I’d forgotten until I tried to replay it a couple of years ago), and the very strange Q*Bert, taught patience and sharing since there was a fair amount of waiting and watching the other player(s).
 Actively rooting for their failure also tended to have negative social consequences (usually).